 Much of the research agrees that immunity begins in the gut – a healthy bacterial profile is key to boosting immunity.

 With this in mind, we have to begin with improving our gut health.
 There are different approaches to this one, but the most common one is to start with a high intake of both cooked and raw vegetables.
 Fermented foods such as sauerkraut and kimchi are also particularly effective at boosting gut bacteria.

-The next step is to use a probiotic yogurt or supplement – by supplementing your gut with new bacteria, you help to boost the population of healthy bacteria and boost your immunity.
+The next step on how to avoid winter colds is to use a probiotic yogurt or supplement – by supplementing your gut with new bacteria, you help to boost the population of healthy bacteria and boost your immunity.
 This is especially important to do after you’ve undergone a course of antibiotics, where much of the bacteria in your gut would have been killed off with the medication.

 A good vitamin D and multivitamin supplement is a great way to help support immunity too.
 Some people argue there’s no use for a multivitamin, but I personally think they are worth it as both an insurance premium and a fantastic mineral boost – there’s more than just vitamins that your body needs.

 The final nutritional step is to reduce the amount of alcohol and sugar you consume as they can have a negative effect on gut health.
 By all means have a drink, but certainly don’t do it every night!
 Give your body a chance to rest and recover.

 There is an integral self-care aspect of immunity.
 Try to ease stress where you can – don’t overwork, plan ahead and if you can see stressful circumstances arising, take steps to avoid them.
 Give yourself an early night when you need it, relax at home with a DVD instead of heading out once in a while.